firesharkstudios/butterfly-server/README.md

 - [Butterfly.EmbedIO](https://github.com/firesharkstudios/butterfly-server-dotnet/Butterfly.EmbedIO) - Implementation of *Butterfly.Core.Channel* and *Butterfly.Core.WebApi* for [EmbedIO](https://github.com/unosquare/embedio) server
 - [Butterfly.Twilio](https://github.com/firesharkstudios/butterfly-server-dotnet/Butterfly.Twilio) - Implementation of *Butterfly.Notify* for Twilio SMS

+## In the Wild

+[Build Hero](https://www.buildhero.io) is a collaborative tool for general contractors, subcontractors, and customers to collaborate on remodel projects.
+The [my.buildhero.io](https://my.buildhero.io) site, the Android app, and the iOS app are all powered by Butterfly Server .NET.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature